arminc/terraform-ecs/README.md

 ECS allows the use of [ALB and ELB](deployment/README.md#alb-vs-elb) facing [Internaly or Externaly](deployment/README.md#internal-vs-external) which allows for a simple but very effective service discovery.
 If you encounter the need to use external tools like consul etc... then you should ask yourself the question: Am I not making it to complex?

-Kubernetes and Mesos act like big clusters where they encourage you to deploy all kinds of things on the same cluster.
+Kubernetes and Mesos act like a big cluster where they encourage you to deploy all kinds of things on it.
 ECS can do the same but it makes sense to group your applications to domains or logical groups and create separate ECS clusters for them.
-This has to do with the fact that you are not paying for the masters.
+This can be easily done because you are not paying for the master nodes.
 You can still be in the same AWS account and the same VPC but on a separate cluster with separate instances.

 ### ECS detect deployments failure